Arizona vs. West Virginia Predictions & Picks - Women's NCAA Tournament First Round

 Arizona Schedule Analysis

-- The Wildcats' best victory this season came against the Utah Utes, a squad ranked inside the AP's Top 25 (No. 8).
-The Wildcats took home the 82-72 win at home on February 17.
+- The Wildcats beat the No. 8 Utah Utes in an 82-72 win on February 17, which was their best win of the season.

-- The Wildcats have five Quadrant 1 wins, tied for the 27th-most in the country.
-But they also have eight Quadrant 1 losses, tied for the 45th-most.
+- The Wildcats have tied for the 27th-most Quadrant 1 victories in the nation (five), but also have tied for the 45th-most Quadrant 1 defeats (eight).

-- Arizona has tied for the 20th-most Quadrant 2 victories in the nation (six).
+- Arizona has six wins over Quadrant 2 opponents, tied for the 20th-most in the country.

-- The Wildcats have tied for the 43rd-most Quadrant 3 wins in the country (seven).
+- The Wildcats have tied for the 43rd-most Quadrant 3 victories in the country (seven).

 Arizona 2022-23 Best Wins